KlapkovGV/advanced-algorithms/quick sort w12/readme.md

    # Select a pivot
    pivot = arr[high]

-   # Create a nex (extra) array to hold partitioned elements
+   # Create a new (extra) array to hold partitioned elements
    temp = [0] * (high - low + 1)
    index = 0